• Skip to primary navigation

 • Instead of the bread, you can use panco breadcrumbs as well.

-• If Madras Curry powder is not available, use a blend of Coriander, cumin, fennel seed, curry leaves, star anise, Mustard seed and cinnamon and make a powder after dry roasting those.
+• If Madras Curry powder is not available, use a blend of Coriander, cumin, fennel seeds, curry leaves, star anise, mustard seeds, and cinnamon, and make a powder after dry-roasting these ingredients.

 Nutrition